Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/utc-technical-note/handout.md

 ## Summary

-The current official Unicode SignWriting encoding provides a symbol inventory.
+The current official Unicode SignWriting encoding provides a large part of a symbol inventory.

-It does not provide a workable compatible solution for written signs as they exist in the Sutton SignWriting production ecosystem.
+It does not provide a workable compatible solution for symbol identity and written signs as they exist in the Sutton SignWriting production ecosystem.

 The main unresolved issues are:

+- symbol-level incompatibility in the facial system
 - spatial composition
 - compatibility with existing datasets
 - collation and sorting